Payson-Seymour High School

 Payson-Seymour High School is a rural high school (grades 7–12) in Payson, Adams County, Illinois.

 The ethnicity of the student population is 98% White, non-Hispanic and 2% two or more races.

+The district which the school belongs to is in Adams County, and includes the municipalities of Payson and Plainville, the census-designated places of Burton, Fall Creek, and Richfield, and most of the Adams CDP.

 Sports

 The school has several sports teams.
 The sports that the school offers are: